ngx-builders/ngx-bulma/projects/bulma-app/src/assets/docs/navbar/header-description.md

 - navbar the main container
   - `navbar-brand` the left side **always visible.**, which usually contains the logo and optionally some links or icons
-    - `avbar-burger` the hamburger icon, which toggles the navbar menu on touch devices
+    - `navbar-burger` the hamburger icon, which toggles the navbar menu on touch devices
   - `navbar-menu` the right side, hidden on touch devices, visible on desktop
     - `navbar-start` the left part of the menu, which appears next to the navbar brand on desktop
     - `navbar-end` the right part of the menu, which appears at the end of the navbar